How To Get Financial Aid For College When Your Parents “Make Too Much”January 24, 2022

 The good news is, financial aid may be more readily available than you thought.
 Even if your family’s income is at the upper end of the ladder, you shouldn’t assume that no funds are available to help you pay for college.

-This guide can help you figure out what sources of aid you may be eligible for, as well as what to do when parents make too much for financial aid.
+This guide can help you figure out what sources of aid you may be eligible for, as well as what to do when parents make too much for need-based financial aid.

 You Should Still Submit the FAFSA

-If you are trying to figure out how to get financial aid for college when parents make too much, the first thing to be aware of is that it’s still important to submit the FAFSA.
+If you are trying to figure out how to get financial aid for college when your parents make too much, the first thing to be aware of is that it’s still important to submit the FAFSA.

 Information you provide on the FAFSA is used to determine if you qualify for federal student loans, but also for other sources of aid.
 This can include state-specific loans, scholarships, or financial assistance offered by your school.
-So even if you aren’t eligible for need-based aid or other financial aid based on parents’ income, you may still gain access to loans and grants simply by filling out this document.
+So even if you aren’t eligible for need-based aid or other financial aid based on your parents’ income, you may still gain access to loans and grants simply by filling out this document.

 In fact, the Department of Education has made clear there are no upper-income limits for financial aid.
 And most schools emphasize that parental income isn’t the only factor considered when determining who may be eligible for assistance.
 Just be sure to apply for financial aid early so you can be eligible for assistance that’s distributed on a first-come, first-served basis.